Junecran/MA1805-Portfolio/04_Media/README.md

 - Smoother collision with rain on people

+Also i got a bit burned out with making notes.

 There is still much to explore within this theme.
 I enjoyed the research process and ventured into animation by creating my own set of walking figures, which I am proud of.
 I also hope to find more effective coding methods and a better balance between documenting code and maintaining clarity.